 Where will you deposit your software to guarantee its long-term availability?

-The scripts that can configure and deploy an instance of Lasair, on held on the third party GitHub service, which we expect will persist for the long term, due to the volume of important software that it hosts.
+The scripts that can configure and deploy an instance of Lasair, are held on the third party GitHub service, which we expect will persist for the long term, due to the volume of important software that it hosts.

+RDO-41